grokify/ringcentral-sdk-csharp-simple/README.md

 ## License

 RingCentral Simple SDK for C# is available under an MIT-style license.
-See file:LICENSE.txt for details.
+See the `LICENSE.txt` file for details.

 RingCentral Simple SDK for C# &copy; 2015 by John Wang